sneakiee/pokemon-card-launcher/JOURNAL.md

 # July 31st: fINAL sTRETCH

 I went ahead and resized some things and then finished up with the CAD!
-I made the whole body, adjusted the body to have a handle thats actually holdable, made the bottoms, the top, screwholes and assembled it all together, finally finishing the design for this project! + I did my firmware just look at how big the byte array is LOL (I actually forgot to do my firmware right before I submitted for the form and realized when I had to link my repo...)
+I made the whole body, adjusted the body to have a handle thats actually holdable, made the bottoms, the top, the trigger (which is literally a 3d printed piece on a button), screwholes and assembled it all together, finally finishing the design for this project! + I did my firmware just look at how big the byte array is LOL (I actually forgot to do my firmware right before I submitted for the form and realized when I had to link my repo...)
 Luckily all my firmware needed to have is the code to display a pokeball and turning on and off the motor through the button and L298N :'D

 <img width="545" height="653" alt="image" src="https://github.com/user-attachments/assets/8c5b1e7d-8da7-4f21-a054-e19eeceb41ef" />
 <img width="133" height="398" alt="image" src="https://github.com/user-attachments/assets/cf8a6df4-741f-478a-aa15-5e92fe2f429e" />